information

 26.10.010 Electrical Products to be Approved.

-No person, firm, or corporation shall sell, transfer or otherwise dispose of any electrical product, material or device which is used or intended to be used in the installations regulated by this Title, unless such product, material or device has been certified or listed as per ORS 479.760.
+No person, firm, or corporation may sell, transfer or otherwise dispose of any electrical product, material or device that is used or intended to be used in the installations regulated by this Title, unless such product, material or device has been certified or listed as per ORS 479.760.

 26.10.020 Exempt Product Inspections.

 Some products are exempted from certification by ORS 479.540.
-The Bureau shall inspect the installation of any exempt product to ensure that Electrical Code requirements are met.
+The Bureau will inspect the installation of any exempt product to ensure that Electrical Code requirements are met.